Blade: Trinity: Plot

-A small group of vampires, led by the Talos siblings, Danica and Asher, and their bodyguard Jarko, investigate an ancient tomb in the Syrian Desert, which they believe belongs to the first vampire Dracula, also called "Drake".
+A small group of vampires, led by the Talos siblings, Danica and Asher, and their bodyguard Jarko Grimwood, investigate an ancient tomb in the Syrian Desert, which they believe belongs to the first vampire Dracula, also called "Drake".
 To keep Blade from interfering, they frame him for the murder of a human familiar.
 FBI agents subsequently locate Blade's hideout and kill his mentor and friend, Abraham Whistler.
 Demoralized, Blade surrenders and is arrested.
 The vampires' familiars have arranged for the authorities to turn Blade over to them.
 He is rescued by Hannibal King and Abigail Whistler, Abraham's daughter, who invite Blade to join their band of vampire hunters, the Nightstalkers.
 From them, Blade learns that the vampires have revived Drake, intending to use his powers to cure vampires of their weaknesses.
 As the first of the vampires, Drake can survive in sunlight.

-Along with newly innovative ultraviolet "Sun dog" ammunition, the Nightstalkers' blind scientist, Sommerfield, has created an experimental bioweapon known as Daystar, capable of killing vampires at the genetic level.
+Along with newly innovative ultraviolet "sundog" ammunition, the Nightstalkers' blind scientist, Sommerfield, has created an experimental viral bioweapon known as Daystar, capable of killing vampires at the genetic level.

 However, to make it effective, they need a pure blood source.
 Drake is too powerful to kill because he is immune to any vampire weaknesses, including sunlight, so they hope that the virus will kill him and, with his blood in the mix, ensure the rest of the species is wiped out.
 Eager to test Blade, Drake isolates him from the Nightstalkers.
 He explains his view that all humans and vampires are inferior in his eyes and that he intends to wipe them out.
 Abigail finds evidence of the vampires' plans for human subjugation, a network of "blood farms" where brain dead humans are drained of their blood for vampire consumption.
 Blade deactivates the farm's life support systems and executes the familiar cop who had been rounding up humans for the vampires.
 Returning to the Nightstalkers' hideout, Abigail and Blade find all of them dead except for King and Zoe, Sommerfield's daughter, both of whom have been taken captive.
 A recording left by Sommerfield reveals that Drake's blood is all that is needed to make it effective, but she also warns that Blade might be killed, too.
-King is tortured by the vampires for information but refuses to talk, even when they threaten to turn him, starve him, and then give him Zoe to feed on.
+King is tortured by the vampires for information, but refuses to talk, even when they threaten to turn him, starve him, and then give him Zoe to feed on.